haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 New Goal: Rationalize dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Step 1a addresses most problems, but leaves behind **Problem 2** somewhat, and **Problem 4** completely.
+**Step 1A** addresses most problems, but leaves behind **Problem 2** somewhat, and **Problem 4** completely.
-But moreover than that, Step 1a doesn't exactly make for a maintainable solution.
+But moreover than that, **Step 1A** doesn't exactly make for a maintainable solution.
 As the famous David Wheeler quote states:
 "All problems in computer science can be solved by another level of indirection, *except for the problem of too many layers of indirection*."
 Reexporting a modules from a less stable library (``base``) in more stable libraries is very error-prone.

 The generalization of these concerns is *rationalizing* dependencies, or rationalizing the division of labor between libraries.
+Once the purposes of libraries, and the division of labor between then, makes more sense, it will be easier to maintain these libraries.
+It should be in fact easier than it was before to maintain them.

 New Goal: Split Base
 ~~~~~~~~~~~~~~~~~~~~